abbas-mgz/reseller-club-lib/README.md

 Here is a sample usage of the library:

-const { buyDomain, checkDomainStatus, renewDomain, transferDomain, deleteDomain, listDomains } = require('my-domain-library');
+const { buyDomain, checkDomainStatus, renewDomain, transferDomain, deleteDomain, listDomains } = require('reseller-club-lib');

 (async () => {
   try {